-Chlorine is a gas
+Chlorine is a Gas

 - Chlorine is a heavier-than-air, greenishyellow gas with a pungent, irritating odor.
-The odor threshold for chlorine is 0.002 ppm in air and 0.31 ppm in water. - Chlorine is a nonflammable gas; however, it is a very strong oxidizing agent, reacting explosively or forming explosive compounds or mixtures with many common chemicals. - Chlorine reacts directly with nearly all of the elements to form chlorides. - Chlorine hydrolyzes rapidly and almost completely in water to form hypochlorous acid and hypochlorite. - Chlorine is stored and transported as a liquid in pressurized containers. - The major uses of chlorine include the manufacturing of vinyl chloride to make polyvinyl chloride (PVC) plastics, the manufacturing of other organic and inorganic compounds, water treatment and pulp and paper bleaching.
+The mean odor threshold for chlorine lies between 0.2 and 0.4 ppm. - Chlorine is a nonflammable gas; however, it is a very strong oxidizing agent, reacting explosively or forming explosive compounds or mixtures with many common chemicals. - Chlorine reacts directly with nearly all of the elements to form chlorides. - When chlorine is released into water, such as during water chlorination, the gas quickly dissolves and forms hypochlorous acid and hypochlorite anion within seconds.
+Chlorine is stored and transported as a liquid in pressurized containers. - The major uses of chlorine include the manufacturing of vinyl chloride to make polyvinyl chloride (PVC) plastics, the manufacturing of other organic and inorganic compounds, water treatment and pulp and paper bleaching.
 Chlorine has been used in the food industry as a bleaching agent for flour.